thundercore/developers-portal/docs-en/get-wallet.md

 Check out [ThunderCore Hub](https://www.thundercore.com/thundercore-hub/) on ThunderCore official site.

 ### Overview about ThunderCore Hub
-1. After open the App, you can sign in the wallet via 3 ways.
+1. After opening the App, you can sign in to the wallet via 3 ways.

 ![alt-text](assets/img/wallet/hubbit1.PNG)